Steven R. Hursh, Ph.D.

 Vickie L. Walters, LCSW-C

 Ms. Vickie Walters is Executive Director of the REACH Health Services substance abuse treatment program at the Institutes for Behavior Resources, where she oversees daily operations, ensures quality clinical services, and manages fiscal responsibility within the program.
 In addition, Ms. Walters is responsible for continued development within REACH, including active advocacy and continued engagement in implementing program refinements, expansion of clinical services, and integration with research initiatives.
 Ms. Walters has more than 25 years of experience in the addiction treatment field, including an 8-year term as Director of the renowned Center for Addiction and Pregnancy at the Johns Hopkins University School of Medicine Bayview Medical Center prior to joining IBR.

-Staff Scientist for Operational Performance and Modeling
+Lead Scientist for Operational and Fatigue Research

 Yngvild K. Olsen, MD, MPH